 As part of the Facilities Management team, the Reprographics department manages print material requests for copies over 40.

 The A.A.S. in Respiratory Care will offer the study of theory and techniques instrumental in diagnosis, treatment, management, and preventative care of patients with cardiopulmonary problems.

 Safety & Security

-The Department of Safety and Security is available 24 hours a day to ensure a safe and secure environment for all City College students, staff members, and visitors.
+Campus Safety & Security is available 24 hours a day to ensure a safe and secure environment for all City Colleges of Chicago students, staff, and visitors.